 Aluminum was first used in quantity for building and construction in the 1920s.
 The applications were primarily oriented toward decorative detailing and art deco structures.
 The breakthrough came in 1930, when major structures within the Empire State Building were built with aluminum (including interior structures and the famous spire).
 Today, aluminum is recognized as one of the most energy efficient and sustainable construction materials.
-An estimated 85 percent of the aluminum used in buildings built today comes from recycled material.
+The estimated recycled content of aluminum building materials used today is between 50 and 85 percent.
 Aluminum-intensive LEED-certified buildings have won awards for Platinum, Gold and Best-in-State sustainability across the country.

 The Empire State Building continues to demonstrate the usefulness and value of aluminum as a building construction material.
 In 1994, 5,460 windows in the historic building were replaced with aluminum frames.
 (The original steel frames had deteriorated, allowing for frosting, water and air leakage.)
 Through chemical analysis, the original paint color was matched and the restoration gained the approval of the Landmarks Preservation Society.